Co-Founder and Chairman of the Investment Committee

 Mr. Giuliani has been the President and Chief Executive Officer of Giuliani SpA, a specialty pharmaceutical company operating in Italy and established in 1942, since 2002.
 He previously held the title of Chief Financial Officer.
 During his tenure as CEO, Giuliani SpA experienced rapid growth and out-licensed several proprietary drugs, one of which was launched in the US by Shire in 2006.
 From January 1998 to January 1999, Mr. Giuliani was an investment professional with Vector Fund Management, a private equity firm focused on healthcare and life sciences.
 Mr. Giuliani also co-founded Mosaix Ventures LP, a private equity fund focused on healthcare and life sciences in 2000, and continues to serve on its Investment Committee.
 He also serves on several private company boards.
 Mr. Giuliani holds a degree in economy and commerce from the Catholic University of Sacred Heart and a Masters in corporate finance from Università Commerciale Luigi Bocconi in Milan, Italy.

-Mr. Poniatowski currently serves on the Boards of Directors of Quilvest SA and International Advisory Services, and is a former non-executive Director of Quilmes Industrial SA (Luxembourg), Sociedad Iberica de Cartera, SA (Spain), Saint-Germain Investissements SA (France), Tectona (France) and Beverage Associates Corporation (BVI).
+Mr. Poniatowski currently serves on various boards of Quilvest S.A.
+(Luxembourg) entities and is notably Chairman of the Board of Quilvest and Partners.
+Mr Poniatowski is also a board member of International Advisory Services, Terold S.A.
+(Luxembourg), Grupo Peñaflor (Argentina), Tiendas BBB (Mexico), Chairman of HBM Partners (Zug), of StarTeq Holding (Luxembourg) and of a number of investment companies.
+He is also Chairman of the non-profit Fondation ARPE in Switzerland.
 Mr. Poniatowski was a senior banker with Lazard Frères in the United States and in Europe from 1976 through 2003, where he was most recently a Managing Director.
 While at Lazard, Mr. Poniatowski worked in the mergers and acquisitions and corporate advisory, during which time he was involved with a number of cross border assignments and transactions in Europe, the United States and Latin America.
-Mr. Poniatowski has a degree in financial management from Ecole des Cadres (EDC) in Paris-Neuilly, France.
+Mr. Poniatowski has a degree in Financial Management from Ecole des Cadres (EDC) in Paris-Neuilly, France.

 Mr. Rodriguez-Pastor has been Chairman and CEO of Grupo Interbank since 1995.
 Interbank is one of Peru’s largest business groups with annual revenue in excess of $2 billion and 20,000 team members.
 Prior to returning to Peru in 1995, Mr. Rodriguez-Pastor held various management positions with Chemical Bank, PaineWebber, Citibank and Banco Santander in the US from 1983 to 1995.
 Mr. Rodriguez-Pastor received his BA in social sciences in 1983 from the University of California at Berkeley and his MBA in 1988 from the Amos Tuck School at Dartmouth College.